bakdata/streams-bootstrap/docs/docs/user/testing.md

 ## Unit Testing with `fluent-kafka-streams-tests`

-The framework integrates with `fluent-kafka-streams-tests` for unit testing Kafka Streams topologies.```
+Integration is provided with `fluent-kafka-streams-tests` for unit testing Kafka Streams topologies.```

 ## Utilities for Kafka Testing